Home advantage: Factors related to the location and the venue

 The weather can also play a major factor.
 For example, the February average temperature minimum in Tel Aviv, Israel is 50 F, while the average at the same time in Kazan, Russia is 10 F, with snow being common.
-This means that when Rubin Kazan played at home to Hapoel Tel Aviv in the 2009-10 UEFA Europa League, Hapoel needed to acclimatize and were therefore at a disadvantage.
+This means that when Rubin Kazan played at home against Hapoel Tel Aviv in the 2009-10 UEFA Europa League, Hapoel needed to acclimatize, and were therefore at a disadvantage.
 Hapoel duly lost the match 3–0.
-However, a home stadium subject to frequent inclement weather can be a burden on the home team: the Buffalo Bills, whose home stadium (Highmark Stadium) is subject to high and unpredictable winds and lake-effect snow in the late fall and early winter, regularly suffer large numbers of injuries late in the season and the Bills have had to cancel practice due to the weather.
+However, a home stadium subject to frequent inclement weather can be a burden on the home team: the Buffalo Bills, whose home stadium (Highmark Stadium) is subject to high and unpredictable winds, and lake-effect snow in the late fall and early winter, regularly suffer large numbers of injuries late in the season, and the Bills have had to cancel practices due to the weather.
 A study, published in the Orthopedic Journal of Sports Medicine and reported by Forbes in 2016, analyzed NFL injury reports from 2012-2014 and found that players had a two-fold greater risk of concussions and a 1.5 times greater risk of ankle injuries in games played at 50 F or colder compared to games at 70 F or warmer.